 The Halifax Odeon opened on 27th June 1938 with Errol Flynn in “The Perfect Specimen”.
 It is bounded by Orange Street, Broad Street, and Great Albion Street.
 The architect was George Coles and it cost £59,727 to build.
 It had 1,344 stalls seats and 714 in the balcony giving a total of 2,058.
 A most unusual façade remains intact with three concave bays covered with buff faience tiles, above the entrance each containing a convex window.
 A tall Art Deco style tower formerly had the Odeon lettering illuminated by neon.
 It was however not originally intended for the Odeon circuit, but was a take over during construction which was intended for the Nat Cohen & J. Rafer chain, which explains its differences from the typical ‘Odeon’ style.

-The cinema had a wide proscenium and a stylish interior with decoration dominated by two large bas-relief female figures either side of the screen.
+The cinema had a wide proscenium and a stylish interior with decoration dominated by two large bas-relief female figures on the splay walls either side of the screen (now removed).
 Lighting was entirely indirect.

-The Odeon Cinema closed on 18th October 1975 with “Confessions of a Pop Performer”. and stood unused for a while.
+The Odeon Cinema closed on 18th October 1975 with Robin Askwith in “Confessions of a Pop Performer”.
+It stood unused for a while.
 It was later converted into a Top Rank Bingo Club which is still operating as a Mecca Bingo Club.
 It was announced in July 2022 that the Mecca Bingo Club would be closing on 14th August 2022.

 Just login to your account and subscribe to this theater.